sporto/elm-tutorial/elm_arch/model.md

 { state | count = state.count + 1 }
 ```

 In Elm all data structure are immutable.
-So this syntax above is how you return a new immutable record with one property updated.
-Read mode ABOUT THIS HERE.
+This syntax above is how you return a new immutable record with one property updated.
+Read more [here](http://elm-lang.org/docs/syntax#records).